- Senior political analyst with NBC and MSNBC

 - Brother of former speechwriter to Democrat President Bill Clinton

-In 1987 Mark Halperin graduated from Harvard University, where he was Associate Managing Editor of the Harvard Crimson campus newspaper.
-He joined ABC News in January 1988 as a desk assistant, and then as a researcher, for World News Tonight with Peter Jennings.
-He worked with the investigative unit of World News Tonight and as a general assignment reporter in Washington until 1992.
+Mark Halperin was born on January 11, 1965 in Bethesda, Maryland, the son of foreign-policy specialist Morton Halperin.
+In 1987 Mark Halperin graduated from Harvard University, where he had been the associate managing editor of the Harvard Crimson campus newspaper.
+He joined ABC News in January 1988 as a desk assistant, and soon thereafter he was assigned to the investigative unit of World News Tonight with Peter Jennings, where he also did some work as a general assignment reporter.

-In 1992 Halperin became a full-time off-air reporter traveling with then-Arkansas Governor Bill Clinton's presidential campaign.
-During that campaign, Halperin violated journalistic ethics by providing to Clinton aide George Stephanopoulos a copy ABC had obtained of Mr. Clinton's youthful "I loathe the military" letter written to his ROTC commander, according to Tom Rosenstiel's book Strange Bedfellows.
-Halperin thereby gave candidate Clinton days of advance warning to prepare his response before facing reporters' questions about this letter which Clinton had believed no longer existed.
+In 1992, Halperin became a full-time off-air producer traveling with the presidential campaign of then-Arkansas Governor Bill Clinton.
+At one point during the campaign, Halperin provided to Clinton aide George Stephanopoulos a copy that ABC had obtained of Mr. Clinton's youthful letter to his ROTC commander, in which Clinton had described himself as one of “so many fine people [who] have come to find themselves still loving their country but loathing the military.”
+By furnishing Stephanopoulos with this letter, Halperin gave candidate Clinton advance warning that enabled him to prepare his response before facing reporters' questions about a document which Clinton had believed no longer existed.

 After Clinton won the 1992 election, Halperin covered the president-elect’s transition to power as well as the first two years of the new administration.
 His father, Morton Halperin, became a Clinton appointee to a variety of high-level government posts.